khsamonte/nihongo-nook/public/markdown/cure-dolly/82-nante-nanka-nado.md

 ### なんか

-So, "なんか" is really a contraction of "何か/なにか" (something), but it has quite a few colloquial uses.
+So, "なんか" is really a contraction of "何か・なにか" (something), but it has quite a few colloquial uses.

 And it’s the denigrating one we'll hear sometimes very strongly in cases where... well, let's say, in an anime, a younger sister is angry with her older sister.
-She may say, "お姉ちゃんなんか大嫌い!"
+She may say,

+"お姉ちゃんなんか大嫌い!"
 (I really hate stuff like my big sister).

 Now, of course, that's not literally what she means.
 She doesn't mean she hates "stuff like" her big sister, but by using this expression --"stuff like you", "stuff like my big sister" -- you're throwing a very disparaging light on what it is you're talking about.